zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ![Grid With Fixed Height And Scrolling](grid3_1.png)

-Setting CSS width properties for the grid itself, or the parent container of the grid controls the width of the grid.
+As all block elements, the Grid expands to 100% width.
+Setting CSS width properties for the Grid itself, or some of its ancestors can control the width of the Grid.

 When using hierarchy, the detail template content cannot be wider than the total width of all master columns, unless the detail template is scrollable.